President of the Republic of China: Secretary-general to the president

 The secretary-general to the president is the highest-ranking official in the Office of the President and supervises the staff of the office.
-The current secretary-general is David Lee.
+The current secretary-general is Pan Men-an.

+Symbols

+The president's podium bears the symbol of a golden plum blossom surrounded by wreath laurel on front side.

+The presidential standard, officially called the Commander-in-Chief Standard of the Republic of China, is the symbol of the President as head the Republic of China Armed Forces.
+The Standard is a rectangular, red field with a thin, yellow border.
+In the center of the red field is the national emblem of the Republic of China.
+The Standard is flown from the Presidential Office, as well as other buildings for the president’s use; facilities for presidential visits; transportation vehicles when used by the president; and in other ceremonial contexts.
+The Standard was designed by Chiang Kai-shek in 1928, based on the flag of Whampoa Military Academy, which was in turn designed by Ho Ying-chin in 1924, and revised in 1988.

+The Presidential Seal is square, and its inscription 總統之印 is written in seal script (篆書).
+It is written vertically in two columns, with the right-hand line containing the characters 總統 (Zǒngtǒng), and the left-hand line containing the characters 之印 (Zhīyìn).

 Elections

 History

-Taiwan was previously led by the Emperor of Japan during colonial rule by Japan from 1895 to 1945, represented by the Governor-General of Taiwan.
+Taiwan was previously led by the emperor of Japan during colonial rule by Japan from 1895 to 1945, represented by the governor-general of Taiwan.

 After the outbreak of the Wuchang Uprising against Qing rule in 1911, the revolutionaries elected Sun Yat-sen as the "provisional president" (臨時大總統) of the transitional government, with the Republic of China officially established on 1 January 1912.
 But Sun soon resigned from the provisional presidency in favor of Yuan Shikai, who assumed the title "Great President" (大總統) in March 1912.
 Yuan induced the Last Emperor to abdicate, ending thousands of years of imperial rule in China.
 The 1913 Constitution called for a strong presidential system with notable checks on the president by the National Assembly.
 However, Yuan soon began to assert dictatorial power, ignoring the National Assembly and later abolishing it altogether.
 In 1915, Yuan proclaimed himself Emperor of China in a largely unpopular move and was forced to retract his declaration shortly before his death in 1916.

 With Yuan Shikai's death the Warlord Era began.
 Vice President Li Yuanhong succeeded Yuan as president and attempted to reassert the constitutional government, but was soon forced to resign by military strongmen.
 The presidency, though leading an internationally recognized government, was thereafter to be headed by a series of prominent warlords.
 This presidency ended in 1928 when the Northern Expedition, led by the Kuomintang (KMT), succeeded in conquering North China.